lemanschik/lemanschik/README.md

 # Team
 ![img](https://upload.wikimedia.org/wikipedia/commons/6/6a/Chromium_11_Wordmark_Logo.svg)

+## Tutorial
+- how to use DIREKTSPEED Cloud with your Existing Google collab Notebooks via
+  - The DIREKTSPEED Cloud Chrome Extension needs Chromium Extension Manifest Compatible Browser.
+  - NodeJS vis the @direktspeed/cloud cli and module needs current chromium installed
+  - Vert.x / ES4X In your Java / NODEJS GraalVM Quarkus Applications
+  - The B8G Runtime includes B8G Cloud Runtime and is a Internal Only Tech only offerd as SaaS.

 ### Working on
 Cloud First Component Manager and System for Desktop and Headless Instances of DIREKTSPEED Cloud a Chromium driven Cloud Stack.
 - @component-manager/cloud